 - Bring two Thermos mugs.
 Fill one with boiling water, and leave the other empty.
 Bring a prepared formula bottle in a cooler.
 When you’re ready to warm the bottle, put it inside the empty Thermos mug.
 Pour some of the boiling water from the other mug in to warm it.

 - Buy a Dr. Brown’s travel warmer, which works in a similar fashion as the two-Thermos-mug trick and is highly rated on Amazon.

 - One mom shared, “To heat up bottles when traveling, you can also ask a gas station or Starbucks/coffee chain for a little bit of hot water in a glass, place your bottle of formula or breastmilk inside the cup, and wait a few minutes for it to heat up.
 No need to carry hot water with you and they normally don’t charge you if you tell them you are heating up a bottle!”
 I have also done this at friends’ houses by microwaving a small amount of water in a coffee mug.

 Formula Feeding Tip #7: Get the right bottle-cleaning accessories.

 Whether you’re going to handwash your formula bottles or use a dishwasher, there are accessories that can make the experience easy for you.
 Get a handy drying rack, like this portable rack you can take on the go.
 Make sure you have a bottle brush that also comes with a nipple cleaner.
 If you’re going to use a dishwasher for your bottles, make sure to get a dishwasher basket for nipples and small bottle pieces.

-With these tips and products, formula-feeding is bound to be made simpler and less expensive!
+With these formula feeding tips and products, baby’s mealtime is bound to be made simpler and less expensive!
 If you have any other ideas that have worked for you, please leave them in the comments.